This procedure was updated in October 2019. Section 5, Protection and Action to be Taken was updated to reflect local practice.

 Forced marriage involving anyone under the age of 18 constitutes a form of child abuse.
 A child who is forced into marriage is likely to suffer Significant Harm through physical, sexual or emotional abuse.
 Forced marriage can have a negative impact on a child's health and development, and can also result in sexual violence including rape.
 If a child is forced to marry, he or she may be taken abroad for an extended period of time which could amount to child abduction.
 In addition, a child in such a situation would be absent from school resulting in the loss of educational opportunities, and possibly also future employment opportunities.
 Even if the child is not taken abroad, they are likely to be taken out of school so as to ensure that they do not talk about their situation with their peers.

-One serious consequence of forced marriage is the increased likelihood of domestic violence and abuse and sexual abuse.
+One serious consequence of forced marriage is the increased likelihood of domestic abuse and sexual abuse.
 Anyone forced into marriage faces an increased risk of rape and sexual abuse as they may not consent, or may not be the legal age to consent to a sexual relationship.
 This in turn may result in unwanted pregnancies or enforced abortions.

 Female Genital Mutilation may also be a factor in cases of forced marriage.
 See also Female Genital Mutilation Procedure.